 - 1. How should we interact with people we are speaking with regardless of their attitude or tone of voice? - 2.
 How should we respond to people who disagree with us or refuse to listen to us? - 3.
-What is the effect of backbiting? - 4.
+How have praise and encouragement affected us? - 4.
+What is the effect of backbiting?
+Of gossip? - 5.
 What is the purpose of consultation?
-What helps it work well? - 5.
+What helps it work well? - 6.
 What are some character qualities/virtues that are helpful for being a good communicator?
-What does Bahá'u'lláh ask us to do with communication?
+What does Bahá'u'lláh ask us to do, and how can we act on it?